akvorado/akvorado/console/data/docs/05-troubleshooting.md

 $ kcat -b kafka:9092 -C -t flows-ZUYGDTE3EBIXX352XPM3YEEFV4 -f 'Topic %t [%p] at offset %o: key %k: %T\n' -o -1
 ```

-Alternatively, when using `docker-compose`, there is a Kafka UI
+Alternatively, when using `docker compose`, there is a Kafka UI
 running at `http://127.0.0.1:8080/kafka-ui/`.
 You can do the following
 checks: